Edmontosaurus: Diet and feeding

 As a hadrosaurid, Edmontosaurus was a large terrestrial herbivore.
 Its teeth were continually replaced and packed into dental batteries that contained hundreds of teeth, only a relative handful of which were in use at any time.
 It used its broad beak to cut loose food, perhaps by cropping, or by closing the jaws in a clamshell-like manner over twigs and branches and then stripping off the more nutritious leaves and shoots.
 Because the tooth rows are deeply indented from the outside of the jaws, and because of other anatomical details, it is inferred that Edmontosaurus and most other ornithischians had cheek-like structures, muscular or non-muscular.
 The function of the cheeks was to retain food in the mouth.
 The animal's feeding range would have been from ground level to around 4 m above.

 Before the 1960s and 1970s, the prevailing interpretation of hadrosaurids like Edmontosaurus was that they were aquatic and fed on aquatic plants.
 An example of this is William Morris's 1970 interpretation of an edmontosaur skull with nonbony beak remnants.
 He proposed that the animal had a diet much like that of some modern ducks, filtering plants and aquatic invertebrates like mollusks and crustaceans from the water and discharging water via V-shaped furrows along the inner face of the upper beak.
 This interpretation of the beak has been rejected, as the furrows and ridges are more like those of herbivorous turtle beaks than the flexible structures seen in filter-feeding birds.

 Because scratches dominate the microwear texture of the teeth, Williams et al. suggested Edmontosaurus was a grazer instead of a browser, which would be predicted to have fewer scratches due to eating less abrasive materials.
 Candidates for ingested abrasives include silica-rich plants like horsetails and soil that was accidentally ingested due to feeding at ground level.
+When compared to the dental microwear textures of other hadrosaurids, however, those of Edmontosaurus do not suggest that the abrasiveness of food items it consumed was drastically greater than what other hadrosaurids consumed.
 The tooth structure indicates combined slicing and grinding capabilities.

 Reports of gastroliths, or stomach stones, in the hadrosaurid Claosaurus is actually based on a probable double misidentification.
 First, the specimen is actually of Edmontosaurus annectens.
 Barnum Brown, who discovered the specimen in 1900, referred to it as Claosaurus because E. annectens was thought to be a species of Claosaurus at the time.
 Additionally, it is more likely that the supposed gastroliths represent gravel washed in during burial.